kfigiela/kfigiela.github.io/_posts/2014-11-07-using-native-os-x-nat-with-virutalbox.md

 ### DHCP configuration

 You probably also want to have We may want to use OS X built-in DHCP server.
-First of all, you'll need to create `/etc/bootpd.plist` file that set-ups DHCP server for `10.0.69.0/24` network with DHCP range of `10.0.69.50-254` and Google DNS server (`8.8.8.8`):
+First of all, you'll need to create `/etc/bootpd.plist` file that setups DHCP server for `10.0.69.0/24` network with dynamic range of `10.0.69.50-254` and providing public DNS server (`8.8.8.8`) to clients:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>